-These Swank cufflinks have an unusual brickwork links in gold and silver metal.
+These Swank cufflinks have an unusual brickwork design in gold and silver metal.

 Swank Cufflinks Details